 Almost every sector that needs visual inspection as part of routine maintenance procedures are now routinely using Drones to their advantage.
 Drone inspections save organizations from putting their employees in hazardous conditions and collect accurate and precise data.
 But, in the Oil and Gas industry, the assets are truly large scale and often require indoor and confined space inspections; where does a drone fit into this?
 And-

-The use of scaffoldings is commonplace during inspections; they help inspectors reach difficult to reach spaces and assess the situation.
+The use of scaffoldings is commonplace during inspections; they help inspectors reach difficult-to-reach spaces and assess the situation.
 But these simple tools come at the cost of time to build and money to procure.
 The structures also need to be inspected daily to ensure the user's safety and once the task is complete, the scaffoldings need to be taken apart as well.
 All of this equates to a direct increase in cost and wasted work hours.

 For every minute that an asset is down, the asset owner loses out in profits.
 In the Oil and Gas industry, each individual operation is vital to the overall product- Assets being down for any duration brings down the efficiency of the plant.
 In the case of Flare Stacks or Boiler Tank inspections, the asset must be shut down several days in advance to make them safe enough for human entry and interaction.
-Adding on from our previous point, building and using scaffoldings will increase downtime even further.
+Adding on to our previous point, building and using scaffoldings will increase downtime even further.

-Drones drastically boost the overall speed of inspections.
+Drones inspection drastically boost the overall speed of inspections.
 Additionally, you can even conduct a rapid spot check as necessary instead of a complete inspection which would require an asset shutdown.
 Even in the case of a shutdown, the safety parameters for drones and humans are different.
 Drones don't need the asset to be completely cooled down and devoid of toxic fumes and other hazards, allowing the drone to enter and inspect well before a human team would be able to.
 This further decreases the downtime caused due to inspections and realizes cost savings.